What is a contribution margin income statement?

 Revenue - variable costs = contribution margin

-Let’s look at an example.
-A beauty conglomerate sells 1,000 units of its bestselling skincare product for $50 each, totaling $50,000 in revenue.
+Let’s say that our beauty conglomerate sells 1,000 units of its bestselling skincare products for $50 each, totaling $50,000 in revenue.

 Looking at the variable expenses, each skincare product needs ingredients to be formulated, some nice packaging, and a good salesperson on commission.